JusticeRage/Gepetto/README.md

 You can also use the following hotkeys:

-- Ask ChatGPT to explain the function: `Ctrl` + `Alt` + `H`
+- Ask GPT-3 to explain the function: `Ctrl` + `Alt` + `H`
 - Request better names for the function's variables: `Ctrl` + `Alt` + `R`

-Initial testing shows that asking for better names works better if you ask for an explanation of the function first – I assume because ChatGPT then uses its own comment to make more accurate suggestions.
+Initial testing shows that asking for better names works better if you ask for an explanation of the function first – I assume because GPT-3 then uses its own comment to make more accurate suggestions.
 There is an element of randomness to the AI's replies.
 If for some reason the initial response you get doesn't suit you, you can always run the command again.

 ## Limitations

 - The plugin requires access to the HexRays decompiler to function.
-- ChatGPT is a general-purpose chatbot and may very well get things wrong!
+- GPT-3 is a general-purpose chatbot and may very well get things wrong!
 Always be critical of results returned!

 ## Acknowledgements